SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/README.md

 * `vidrio.AI.hardwareFiniteVoltage` - hardware-timed analog input (using the on-board clock) of a fixed number of points
 * `vidrio.AI.hardwareContinuousVoltage` -  A simple example showing hardware-timed continuous analog input with no callback functions
 * `vidrio.AI.hardwareContinuousVoltageWithCallBack` -  Hardware-timed continuous analog input with a callback function.
 Acq ends when figure is closed.
+* `vidrio.mixed.AOandAI` - continuous AI and AO that run simultaneously and in sync.

 ### Hints
 The use of `try`/`catch` blocks should ensure the DAQmx tasks always shut down cleanly.